projectcalico/calico/networking/assign-ip-addresses-topology.md

 #### IP address assignment

 Topology-based IP address assignment requires addresses to be per-host (node).
 As such, Kubernetes annotations cannot be used because annotations are only per-namespace and per-pod.
-And although you can configure IP addresses for nodes in the CNI configuration, you are making changes within the host’s file system.
+And although you can configure IP addresses for nodes in the CNI configuration, you are making changes within the host's file system.
 The best option is to use node-selection IP address assignment using IP pools.

 #### Node-selection IP address management